Deanna M. Neff, MPH

 Your child will need to see a heart specialist regularly.
 Heart medication will be needed throughout your child's life.

-There is no way to prevent this condition.
+There are no current guidelines to prevent hypoplastic left heart syndrome because the cause is unknown.
 Getting proper prenatal care is always important.

 American Heart Association